PPL-IIITA/ppl-assignment-sudeeptd/README.md

     The repository contains two folders q1 and q2 each of which contains the Source Codes, Class Diagram and the Documentations.
 The codes are written in cpp.

+EACH FOLDER HAS ITS OWN how_to_build.txt.
+PLEASE CHECK THERE FOR MORE DETAILS.

 GETTING STARTED
     FOR ques 1 and 2
     The Project was built in: BOSS GNU/Linux 6 (anoop) 64-bit